appKODE/detekt-rules-compose/README.md

 - `PublicComposablePreview` finds and reports composable previews which are not marked as `private`

+- `TopLevelComposableFunctions` ensures that all composable functions are top-level functions (disabled by default)

 Rules can be individually turned `on` or `off` in the configuration file.
 More detailed rule descriptions with code snippets can be found in the [Wiki](https://github.com/appKODE/detekt-rules-compose/wiki).